 1. What is broken link building in SEO?

-Broken link building involves finding dead links on a page and providing your content as a substitute.
+Broken link building involves identifying dead links on a page and replacing them with your content.
 Web admins commit errors that are fixed, and you get backlinks as a bonus.

 2. Are broken backlinks bad for SEO?